Aldo Guidolin

 Aldo Reno Guidolin (June 6, 1932 – November 8, 2015) was a Canadian professional ice hockey defenceman and coach.
+He played in the National Hockey League with the New York Rangers between 1952 and 1956.
+The rest of his career, which lasted from 1952 to 1969, was mainly spent in the American Hockey League.
+After his playing career, Guidolin became a coach, and was the head coach of the NHL's Colorado Rockies during the 1978–79 season.

+Playing career

 Guidolin began his career with the junior league Guelph Biltmores.
 He won the Memorial Cup in 1952 while still playing in a role as a two-way winger.
 After a partial minor league season with the Valleyfield Braves, Guidolin was called up to the New York Rangers and moved permanently to defence.
 He played 182 games in the National Hockey League with the club, serving as a regular at the blue line for two seasons before being relegated to the American Hockey League.

 Guidolin played for the next fourteen seasons with Springfield Indians, Cleveland Barons and Baltimore Clippers, serving as a bruising defender with an offensive flare.

+Post-playing career

-He also coached the Clippers during his final three seasons as a player, before taking an NHL job as a scout with the Atlanta Flames.
+In his final three seasons with the Clippers, Guidolin also worked as the coach of the team, before taking an NHL job as a scout with the Atlanta Flames.
 He later became the Colorado Rockies director of player development and served a partial season behind the team's bench as interim head coach.

+Personal life

 Guidolin experienced a series of strokes after retirement.
 In his later life, he lived at an assisted living facility in Guelph, Ontario.
 He died on November 8, 2015.

-He is the first cousin of fellow NHL player and coach Bep Guidolin.
+He is the first cousin of fellow NHL player and coach Bep Guidolin, who was the first coach of the Kansas City Scouts when they joined the NHL in 1974.
+The Scouts moved from Kansas City to Denver after two seasons to become the Rockies.